Beautifeye/sparkd-tennis/README.md

 # Sparkd-Tennis

-Given a tennis match video, our product is able to detect and track across time:
+Given a tennis match video, our API is able to detect and track across time:
 * the tennis court
 * the players
 * the balls